-The 31-year-old has decided to hang up his boots with immediate effect as he feels he needs a new challenge in life
+The injured-plagued 31-year-old, who played for Aston Villa, West Ham and Everton, has decided to hang up his boots with immediate effect as seeks a new challenge in his life

 Former Germany international Thomas Hitzlsperger has announced his retirement from professional football at the age of 31.